reimagined/resolve/docs/tutorial.md

 export const SHOPPING_ITEM_REMOVED = 'SHOPPING_ITEM_REMOVED' // Indicates that an item was removed.
 ```

-#### Modify the shopping_list Aggregate
+#### Modify the ShoppingList Aggregate

-Add the following command handlers to the shopping_list aggregate to produce the data editing events:
+Add the following command handlers to the ShoppingList aggregate to validate the commands and produce the corresponding events:

 ##### common/aggregates/shopping_lists.commands.js